basaanithanaveenkumar/CNN-for-Cocoon-grading/README.md

 occurrence.
 An account of defective cocoons is given under.
 # lnside Stained/Melt cocoons
 Dead cocoons are also known as melted cocoons. ln this case, the pupa is dead and sticks to the inside shell of the cocoon causing a stain.
 Melted cocoons are called mutes because they do not make a sound when shaken.
 These cocoons are difficult to process and will result in silk which is dull in colour.
+# Result of classification
+finally foud that vgg based transfer learning is giving good predictions and accuracy